2/6/2025

 Tom Wilson

-Well, Jim, we consider proactive capital management to be a significant strength of all states and it's added tremendous amounts of shareholding value.
-So in your right, share repurchases are obviously one of those and we use that extensively but I would encourage you to hold this accountable as you started to mention on really a broader basis, right?
-So there's organic growth, there's risk and return on economic capital, there's inorganic growth and then there's capital structure which includes the share repurchases.
+Well, Jimmy, we consider proactive capital management to be a significant strength of Allstate's, and it's added tremendous amounts of shareholder value.
+So you're right, shareholder purchases are obviously one of those, and we've used that extensively.
+But I would encourage you to hold us accountable, as you started to mention, on really a broader basis, right?
+So there's organic growth, there's risk and return on economic capital, there's inorganic growth, and then there's capital structure, which includes the share repurchases.
 And so let me just go through each of those.
-First, organic growth is a twofer and based on the returns we're getting in our business today it generates absolute dollar growth in earnings.
-Secondly, with that higher growth rate and we should have a higher PE because if you look at our price earnings ratio versus any other insurer and you look at our top-line growth the average premium growth is getting discounted and it's basically all hung on auto unit growth.
-You can say whether that's right or wrong but we think that the unlock in deploying capital to grow the copy liability business both in units and premiums will drive growth so we think that's really important.
-And we talked a lot about that this morning so I don't want to, we don't need to go back through that.
-If you look at risk and return on economic capital we have a really sophisticated way and Jess has talked about this a lot in the last couple years of how we manage capital and associate a risk and return on that.
-That helps us do things like leverage our investment expertise and be proactive in managing our investments and that capability generates good returns and I think it needs to be valued in its own right.
-But for example the duration calls we made used additional economic capital.
-We knew that, we decided on it, it was part of the enterprise decision and it's clearly generated good returns.
+First, organic growth is a twofer.
+And based on the returns we're getting in our business today, it generates absolute dollar growth in earnings.
+Secondly, with that higher growth rate, and we should have a higher P.E., Because if you look at our price-earnings ratio versus any other insurer, and you look at our top-line growth, the average premium growth is getting discounted, and it's basically all hung on auto unit growth.
+You can decide whether that's right or wrong, but we think that the unlock and deploying capital to grow the property liability business, both in units and premiums, will drive growth.
+So we think that's really important.
+And we've talked a lot about that this morning, so we don't need to go back through that.
+If you look at risk and return on economic capital, we have a really sophisticated way, and Jeff has talked about this a lot in the last couple of years, of how we manage capital and associate a risk and return on that.
+That helps us do things like leverage our investment expertise and be proactive in managing our investments.
+And that capability generates good returns.
+And I think it needs to be valued in its own right.
+But, for example, the duration calls we made used additional economic capital.
+We knew that.
+We decided on it.
+It was part of the enterprise decision.
+And it's clearly generated good returns.
 Same thing is true with the reinsurance in California.
 We look at all those things economically.
 I think acquisitions also need to be assessed on the actual return on capital.
-So national general and square trade, both of them on a square standpoint.
-When you look at national general it's more than double its size on apples to apples basis from when we bought it three years ago.
-Square trade is substantially bigger, maybe ten times bigger and making 150 million bucks a year when we paid a billion for it.
-Just when you look at what was the net cost of national general and square trade?
+So national and general and square trade.
+When you look at national and general, it's more than double its size on apples-to-apples basis from when we bought it three years ago.
+Square trade is substantially bigger, maybe 10 times bigger, and making $150 million a year. when we paid $1 billion for it.
+Just when you look at what was the net cost of National General and Square Trade?

 speaker

-Tell me, take a look at it, you know both of them the net cost is about half of what we paid.
-So as I mentioned in my prepared remarks we paid four billion dollars for national general.
-When you add up the recently announced group health transaction and the dividends we've been able to take out of the statutory entities which are about a billion dollars, we've reduced that purchase price by about 2.25 billion.
-So to 1.75 or less than half.
-The same would be true if you look at square trade in the 1.4 billion dollar acquisition.
-Since owning it we've taken about half that back in dividends based on earnings while also, and this is important, investing in growth doing acquisitions.
-So we've gotten about half of it back and still invested in growth on square trade.
+When you take a look at both of them, the net cost is about half of what we paid.
+As I mentioned in my prepared remarks, we paid $4 billion for National General.
+When you add up the recently announced group health transaction and the dividends we've been able to take out of the statutory entities which are about a billion dollars we've reduced that purchase price to about 2.25 billion so to 1.75 or less than half the same would be true if you look at square trade in the 1.4 billion dollar acquisition since owning it we've taken about half that back in uh dividends based on earnings while also and this is important investing in growth doing acquisitions so we've gotten about half of it back and still invested in growth on square trade so uh and

 speaker